-7. Partial offers and share repurchase by general offers
+7. Partial offers and share buy-back by general offers

-Where the offer is a partial offer or a share repurchase by general offer, the announcement of the results of the offer must include details of the way in which each shareholder's pro rata entitlement was determined.
+Where the offer is a partial offer or a share buy-back by general offer, the announcement of the results of the offer must include details of the way in which each shareholder's pro rata entitlement was determined.